- PLAN YOUR VISIT

-The lesser vasa parrot can be found in the aviary across from chimpanzees.
+The lesser vasa parrot can be found in the African Aviary.

 Compared to other medium-sized parrots, lesser vasa have a long neck and legs.
 They are around 14 inches in length and have a wingspan of 8-10 inches.
 Males are typically smaller than females.
 Both are primarily brownish-black in color with grey feathers under the tail and wings.
 The skin around their eyes is grey and the bill is generally grayish-black.